 Baker Program in Real Estate highlights

-Curriculum: Specialized and real-world experience
+Master's Program Curriculum: Specialized and real-world experience

-You’ll not only learn business principles in class, but also put them into action within the context of the real estate sector.
+With our master’s in real estate program, you’ll not only learn business principles in class, but also put them into action within the context of the real estate sector.
 Industry engagement is a cornerstone of the Baker Program in Real Estate with weekly seminars and a summer internship designed to foster real-world experience and connections.

-Treks are a distinct way for students to broaden and deepen their perspective of commercial real estate.
+Treks are a distinct way for real estate master’s degree students to broaden and deepen their perspective of commercial real estate.
 Each year, Cornell’s faculty, the largest full-time real estate faculty in the country, create treks for students to visit with local developers around the world, meet with alumni, tour domestic and global real estate landmarks, and gain practical knowledge that can be applied to any of the five Cornell real estate concentrations.

 The Baker Program in Real Estate offers a broad range of specializations, helping students identify and hone their expertise.
 With concentrations in the five following areas, the choices of individualization are vast: